-Members were reminded that Antrim and Newtownabbey Policing and Community Safety Partnership (PCSP) receives an annual Letter of Offer from the Joint Committee (Department of Justice and Northern Ireland Policing Board).
+Members are reminded that Antrim and Newtownabbey Policing and Community Safety Partnership (PCSP) receives an annual Letter of Offer from the Joint Committee (Department of Justice and Northern Ireland Policing Board).

-A formal Letter of Offer and Funding Agreement had been received (circulated) for £303,540 for delivery against the PCSP Action Plan in 2021/22.
-This was the same allocation as had been received in recent years.
-In addition to this, £18,000 from the Northern Ireland Policing Board was included to fund Members' expenses and meeting allowances, again a rollover budget from previous years.
-Members were aware that Council provides a contribution of £86,434 towards delivery of the 2021/22 PCSP Action Plan and that provision for this has been made within the 2021/22 budgets.
+A formal Letter of Offer and Funding Agreement have been received (enclosed) for £303,540 for delivery against the PCSP Action Plan in 2021/22.
+This is the same allocation as has been received in recent years.
+In addition to this, £18,000 from the Northern Ireland Policing Board is included to fund Members expenses and meeting allowances, again a rollover budget from previous years.
+Members will be aware that Council provides a contribution of £86,434 towards delivery of the 2021/22 PCSP Action Plan and that provision for this has been made within the 2021/22 budgets.

-Members noted that applications had been submitted to the Northern Ireland Housing Executive against specific projects within the 2021/22 PCSP Action Plan, namely Community Safety Wardens Scheme, 4 Tier Security Scheme and to assist in delivery of the 'BEAT' Summer Intervention Programme.
-Funding had been received through the NIHE Community Safety fund towards these projects, for a number of years.
+Members may also wish to note that applications have been submitted to the Northern Ireland Housing Executive against specific projects within the 2021/22 PCSP Action Plan, namely Community Safety Wardens Scheme, 4 Tier Security Scheme and to assist in delivery of the 'BEAT' Summer Intervention Programme.
+Funding has been received through the NIHE Community Safety fund towards these projects, for a number of years.